jquast/telnetlib3/DESIGN.rst

 wait_for?
 ---------

 We need a way to wish to wait for a state.
-For example, our shell might await until local_echo is False, or remote_option[ECHO] is True.
+For example, our client shell might await until local_echo is False, or remote_option[ECHO] is True to change terminal state to reflect it.
 A function wait_for, receiving a function that returns True when state is met, will be called back continuously after each block of data received containing an IAC command byte, but the boiler code simply returns the waiter.

 This should allow us to spray the client with feature requests, and await the completion of their negotiation, especially for things like LINEMODE that might